davidagross/haggadah/haggadah.md

 **Group**: *BAH-ROOCH HA-OR BAH-OLAM, BAH-ROOCH HA-OR BAH-ADAM, AH-SHER KEE-DEH-SHAH-NOO BEH-MITZ-VOH-TAHV VEH-TZEE-VAH-NOO LEH-HAD-LEEK NER SHEL YOHM TOHV*

+**Next Reader**: We celebrate the light of the world, and all the people in it, as we congregate together to celebrate this holiday.

 ## Kiddush, the first cup of wine